GEFM: Graph-Enhanced EEG Foundation Model: Experiments

 \subsubsection{GNN architectures}

-We evaluated the performance of our proposed model by individually incorporating three standard GNN architectures: Graph Convolutional Networks (GCN)~\cite{kipf2016semi}, Graph Attention Netowrks (GAT)~\cite{velivckovic2017graph} and GraphSAGE~\cite{hamilton2017inductive}.
+We evaluated the performance of GEFM by individually incorporating three standard GNN architectures: Graph Convolutional Networks (GCN)~\cite{kipf2016semi}, Graph Attention Netowrks (GAT)~\cite{velivckovic2017graph} and GraphSAGE~\cite{hamilton2017inductive}.
 Each architecture was used consistently throughout a single set of pre-training and downstream tasks.
 All GNN implementations were based on PyTorch 2.3.1 and PyTorch Geometric 2.5.3.

 Our experiments included five configurations: GCN and GAT with and without edge weights, and GraphSAGE without edge weights.
 While GCN and GAT were configured to utilize edge weights, using the \texttt{edge\_weight} and \texttt{edge\_attr} inputs, respectively, GraphSAGE does not natively support edge weights in its standard implementations in PyTorch Geometric 2.5.3.
 Consequently, GraphSAGE was tested without edge weights.
 To ensure a fair comparison, we also tested GCN and GAT without edge weights.